 Read more about ML technology: Machine Learning and AI.

 Machine Learning for Software Testing

 All the above-mentioned tips can help a lot, but there is one more you should know about — you can use machine learning for software testing.
 Applying machine learning to software testing can bring you numerous benefits, and here are some of them:

 Machine learning can help to minimize the manual efforts your team has to make in order to test the software.
-Tests have to be written, maintained and interpreted, and all these procedures may take a lot of time.
-Machine learning can save both your time and efforts.
+Tests have to be written, maintained, and interpreted, and all these procedures may take a lot of time.
+Machine learning can save both your time and effort.
 For instance, it can identify and remove outdated tests automatically, without human intervention.